tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 ## Link Flooding

-Multiple protocols exist that can exchange link state in the network.
-For example, when advertising TE link(s) and attribute(s) using OSPF and ISIS, the respective extensions are defined in {{!RFC3630}} and {{!RFC5305}}.
-Also, when exchanging such information in BGP, extensions for BGP link-state are defined in {{!RFC7752}} and {{!RFC8571}}.
+Multiple protocols exist that can exchange link state information in the network.
+For example, when advertising TE link(s) and their attribute(s) using OSPF and ISIS protocols, the respective extensions are defined in {{!RFC3630}}

-The same protocol encodings can be used to advertise an FA link.
-As a result, the FA TE link(s) and other normal TE link(s) will appear in the TE link state database of any LSR in the network.
+and {{!RFC5305}}.
+Also, when exchanging such information in BGP protocol, extensions for BGP link state are defined in {{!RFC7752}} and {{!RFC8571}}.
+The same protocol encodings can be used to advertise FA(s) as TE link(s).
+As a result, the FA TE link(s) and other normal TE link(s) will appear in the TE link state database of any LSR in the network, and can be used for computing end-to-end TE path(s).

+When IGP protocols are used to advertise link state information about FA links, the FA link(s) can appear in both the TE topology as well as the IGP topology.
+It is desirable, sometimes, to restrict the use of the FA link(s) within the TE topology to compute traffic engineered paths, and not use them during normal IGP Shortest Path First (SPF) computations.
+This is possible using different mechanisms and depending on the IGP protocol used to exchange the FA link state information.

+For example, when using ISIS to carry FA link state information, {{!RFC5305}}
+section 3 describes a way to restrict the link to the TE topology by setting the IGP link metric to maximum (2^24 - 1).
+Alternatively, when using OSPF, the FA link(s) can be advertised using TE Opaque LSA(s) only, and hence, strictly show up in the TE topology as described in {{!RFC3630}} .

 ## Underlay LSP(s)